Your money-making expert. Financial journalist, TV and radio personality.

-The ‘helping hand’ in the fitting room is Positive, Pleasing and Pound-saving.
+The ‘helping hand’ in the fitting room is positive, pleasing and, surprisingly, pound-saving.
 Not making all those expensive mistakes can save you a surprising amount of money – although obviously there is an initial outlay to employ the shopper.

-Then, in the lull before the second day, Gloria scouts the high street (having been given a budget) and picks out several outfits and individual pieces.
-The second full day with the client is spent shopping!
-She says, “some outfits work instantly and others – well, you have to try them on.
-They may work or they may not.
+She says: “Some outfits work instantly and others, well, you have to try them on; they may work or they may not.
 I have seen clients coming from the Middle East to spend £30,000 per season, and at the other end of the scale, some people want to spend £500 – plus they want ten items for that.
 Knowing how to work within your client’s budget is key.”